djohnsonkc/angular-spa-starter/README.md

 Grunt
 -------------------

-Using Grunt to concat and minify css and scripts
+Grunt is used to concat, minify and uglify assets including css, JavaScript, images and HTML.
+Ideally, serve one minified and compressed JavaScript file and one minified CSS file to the client.

 Use the "grunt" command to create concatenated, minified and uglified versions of the assets